 Etiology is usually unknown, but varicose veins may result from primary venous valvular insufficiency with reflux or from primary dilation of the vein wall due to structural weakness.
 In some people, varicose veins result from chronic venous insufficiency and venous hypertension.
 Most people have no obvious risk factors.
 Varicose veins are common within families, suggesting a genetic component.
 Varicose veins are more common among women because estrogen affects venous structure, pregnancy increases pelvic and leg venous pressures, or both.
-Rarely, varicose veins are part of Klippel-Trénaunay-Weber syndrome, which includes congenital arteriovenous fistulas and diffuse cutaneous capillary angiomas.
+Rarely, varicose veins are part of Klippel-Trénaunay-Weber syndrome, which includes congenital arteriovenous fistulas Arteriovenous Fistula An arteriovenous fistula is an abnormal communication between an artery and a vein.
+An arteriovenous fistula may be congenital (usually affecting smaller vessels) or acquired as a result of... read more and diffuse cutaneous capillary angiomas.

 Treatment aims to relieve symptoms, improve the leg’s appearance, and, in some cases, prevent complications.
 Treatment includes compression stockings and local wound care as needed.

-Regardless of treatment, new varicose veins develop, and treatment often must be maintained indefinitely.
+Regardless of treatment, new varicose veins develop, and treatment often must be repeated indefinitely.

 Varicose veins are more common in women than in men.